bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getClientSettings([params]) ⇒ <code>Array</code> \| <code>null</code>
 Retrieves client settings.
 Matches all clients by default, but ```clientId``` or ```clientName``` can be used to request settings for one particular client.
-Using client ID should be preferred to client name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Array</code> \| <code>null</code> - When successfull, an array with objects represeting client settings.
 Empty array when no matching client found.
 Null when API call was unsuccessfull or returned unexpected data.